Breeder Login

 About PM Weimaraners

-We have owned/trained and raised Weimaraners for approx. 17 plus years.
-We only raise one breed; the wonderful Weimaraner.
+We have owned/trained and raised Weimaraners for approx.�30 plus years.
+We raise Weimaraners and my son has a Vizsla.
 Our family is very involved in hunting and competing our fur kids.
 This is a family affair for us and our dogs are involved with everything we do.
 Our puppies are socialized from the moment of conception.
 The mothers are in the house and around the family at all times.
 We believe socialization starts before birth and one of the main points of raising a well rounded hunting partner/family member.
 Health is also very important to us and our puppies come with a full health guarantee against genetic disorders.
 All parents are screened before breeding and females are bred only once per year or once every two years.
-Health Certifications are displayed on our website for each of our dogs.
-All puppies are started on the hunting process by 5-6 weeks of age.
-We are members and participants of the WCA (Weim Club of America), NAVHDA (North American Hunting Dog Association),The IABCA(International All Breed Canine Association) and the VHDF (Versatile Hunting Dog Federation).
+Health Certifications are displayed on our website for each of our dogs.� All puppies are started on the hunting process by 5-6 weeks of age.
+We are members and participants of the WCA (Weim Club of America), AKC (American Kennel Club) NAVHDA (North American Hunting Dog Association) and the VHDF (Versatile Hunting Dog Federation).
 We are also involved in the local rescue and placing needed homes for rescue Weimaraners.
-We have some of the top hunting bloodlines from around the world, including Germany, Australia, Argentina, Sweeden and the USA.
-Our puppies are raised for family companions, hunting partners, agility, show, tracking, therapy...they truly are the versatile dog.
+We have some of the top hunting bloodlines from around the world, including Germany, Australia, Argentina, Sweeden, The Netherlands and the USA.� Our puppies are raised for family companions, hunting partners, agility, show, tracking, therapy...they truly are the versatile dog.
 Please contact us with any questions or information.
 We also have NAVHDA puppy packets for anyone seriously interested in becoming a member.
 We look forward to visiting with you about our dogs and family.
-Please view our website for health certifications such as OFA, PennHip, CERF, General Wellness and pictures galore!
+Please view our website for health certifications such as OFA, PennHip, CERF, Cardiac, DNA Testing for HUU/HPYM/SD and General Wellness and pictures galore!

 Dawna and the gang!